Featured image of post Run!

 I’m far from being able to troubleshoot the problem, but I’ve already got a clue to guide my research.

-For the record, synchronization, or interconnection, consists in transmitting information from one point to another.
-Typically, two tools that don’t know each other and weren’t specifically designed to communicate with each other, but which each have a REST API offering CRUD operations.
+For the record, synchronization (or interconnection) consists in transmitting information from one point to another.
+Generally between two tools that do not know each other and were not specifically designed to communicate with each other, but which each have a REST API offering CRUD operations.

-The idea is to say “I take data from one application, and send it to another, taking into account its data format”.
+The idea is to say: “I take data from one application, and I send it to another, taking its data format into account”.
 That’s the general idea.

 Another example: [doc-sync-service] get document: unexpectedly empty result.

 Obviously another synchronization.
-But this time, the problem seems to have arisen when we tried to retrieve a document from the source.
+But this time, it seems the problem occurred when we tried to retrieve a document at the source.

 I’d like to take this opportunity to stress the importance of writing error messages properly.
 I really like this vision proposed by this article, which we’ve adopted: https://preslav.me/2023/04/14/golang-error-handling-is-a-form-of-storytelling/

-Obviously, I’m going to need to get to know all the projects on my team very quickly.
-The aim isn’t to troubleshoot with my eyes shut for the rest of my life, but I prefer to keep two things in mind:
+Obviously, I’m going to quickly get to know all the projects on my team.
+The goal isn’t to troubleshoot blindfolded all my life, but I prefer to keep two things in mind:

-• On a dense perimeter, nobody will have the same level of knowledge of all projects.
+• On a dense perimeter, nobody will have the same level of knowledge on all projects.

-• There will always be potential new people to join the team.
+• New people will always be able to join the team.

-In conclusion: never rely on the team’s experience, assuming that everyone knows the project inside out, and always be as clear and concise as possible when dealing with errors.
+In conclusion: never rely on the team’s experience, assuming that everyone knows the projects inside out, and always be as clear and concise as possible in your error handling.

 The course of a week’s RUN